ChrisDuffley/stationPlaylist/readme.md

 IMPORTANT NOTES:

-* This add-on requires NVDA 2019.1 or later and StationPlaylist suite 5.20 or later.
+* This add-on requires NVDA 2019.4 or later and StationPlaylist suite 5.20 or later.
 * If using Windows 8 or later, for best experience, disable audio ducking mode.
 * Starting from 2018, [changelogs for old add-on releases][5] will be found on GitHub.
 This add-on readme will list changes from version 8.0/16.10 (2016 onwards).
 * Certain add-on features won't work under some conditions, including running NVDA in secure mode.
 * Due to tecnical limitations, you cannot install or use this add-on on Windows Store version of NVDA.
 * Features marked as "experimental" are meant to test something before a wider release, so they will not be enabled in stable releases.
+* Due to use of Python 3, downgrading from version 19.12 to an earlier release or to 18.09.x is no longer supported and will cause certain add-on functionality to fail.

 ## Shortcut keys